Unfortunately, no. However, if you have an FSA, you can use those funds to cover the cost.

 We would start by scheduling an assessment to see what patterns are going on in your whole brain.
 Then, I take that information along with a client report that you would fill out about your specifics symptoms and create a whole brain training plan.
 Then, we get you on the schedule for at least 2 appointments a week and start training to adjust the patterns in your brain.

 Everyone is different.
 Some people feel things after just 2 or 3 sessions.
 I didn't feel anything until after my 9th session.
-We will know by15 sessions whether or not neurofeedback will help you and your symptoms.
+We will know by around 15 sessions whether or not neurofeedback will help you and your symptoms.

 Generally, that is not a problem.
 As you train your brain towards beneficial patterns, your need for medication will likely decrease.
 You can and should work closely with your prescribing doctor to titrate off your medications to avoid over-medication.
 ADD/ADHD, anti-depressant, mood stabilizers, anti-psychotic medications are all common for people when starting neurofeedback.
 Our goal is to reduce those as much as possible if not eliminate them entirely.
 The only exceptions to taking medication while training include benzodiazepines (Xanax, Ativan, Klonopin, etc.) and active recreational drug and alcohol abuse.